franckduriez/docs/pages/account/billing/how_to_use_automatic_renewal/guide.en-gb.md

 ---
-title: 'Managing renewal for OVHcloud services'
+title: Managing renewal for OVHcloud services
 slug: how-to-use-automatic-renewal-at-ovh
-excerpt: 'Find out how to manage automatic renewal for your services via the OVHcloud Control Panel'
+excerpt: Find out how to manage automatic renewal for your services via the OVHcloud Control Panel
-section: 'Managing the renewal of services'
+section: Managing the renewal of services
 ---

-**Last updated 10th June 2020**
+**Last updated 31st March 2022**

 ## Objective